CKuke/PyBoy-Color/notes/lcd.md

 - Bit 7: BG-to-OAM Priority

 ### TODO
-- REMEMBER TO REMOVE: Added temporary NoOffsetgetVRAM methods to lcd classes to avoid out of range error when fetching wt and bt values in render_screen in renderer.py
+- REMEMBER TO REMOVE: Added temporary NoOffsetgetVRAM methods to lcd classes to avoid out of range error when fetching wt and bt values in render_screen in renderer.py, ændrer i dette ved bare at lade den der getvram metode vælge enten at bruge 0x8000 indeksering eller ej, så den kan understøtte begge
 - FF41 Stat is currently in MB, move to LCD?
 Does mode 3 need to be extented to account for the fact that CGB palette data can't be accessed?
 - FF44/45 LY/LYC currently in MB, move to base_lcd?
 - FF46 DMA OAM transfers currently in MB, move to base_lcd?
 Especially because CGB also adds VRAM DMA transfer functionality, where to put that then